Kyle-Santos/DorkSweep/README.md

 - title: Title of the result.
 - link: Link to the result.
 - domain: Domain of the result.
-- search_engine: The search engine used to find the result.
+- search_query: The search url/query used to find the result.

 ## Notes
 - Use the tool responsibly and adhere to the legal and ethical guidelines for web scraping and data usage.